-This course is designed to provide teacher candidates with knowledge and understanding of those competencies that are essential to successful teaching.
+This course is designed to provide teacher knowledge candidates with understanding of those competencies that are essential to successful teaching.
 The seminar focuses upon the teacher candidate's professional role as a classroom practitioner in an ESOL classroom.
-In addition, responsi-bilities for classroom organization and management and the use of technology in the classroom are addressed.
-Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.
+In addition, responsibilities for classroom organization and management and the use of technology in the classroom are addressed.
+Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered. - three semester hours